jideCreppy/shop-postcode-service/README.md

 ```
 php artisan postcode:download
 ```
-#### This operation performs a number of operations which including downloading and un-archiving the downloaded file from the internet, processing data stored in a CSV file and storing the information in the database.
+#### The above command performs a number of operations which includes downloading and un-archiving the downloaded file from the internet, processing data stored in a CSV file and storing the information in the database.
 It will take under a minute to run.

 # API documentation (Scribe)
 #### For the full API documentation with example requests, responses etc. Make sure the server is running and navigate to http://localhost/docs